Middle School Staff

 I grew up in DeMotte, Indiana and attended DeMotte Christian School and then went on to a large public high school.
 I then studied at Calvin College, and after changing my mind on a major multiple times, went to live in Spain for semester to buy myself some time to think about what I wanted to do.
 While there, I fell in love with the Spanish language and culture.
 I was so deeply blessed by having the ability to communicate and learn from brothers and sisters in Christ whom I never would have known without learning Spanish.
 My life is truly richer because of the new worlds Spanish has opened up to me.
 After that semester abroad, God gave me a clear vision and passion to teach Spanish.
 Before my first teaching job, I had the opportunity to live in Spain and do mission work.
 This prepared me well for my teaching career, which began with teaching high school.
 I went on to get my Master's degree in Spanish from Western Michigan University, and then taught full time in the Spanish department at Calvin College for three years before our first child was born.
 Most recently, I have been a part time adjunct Spanish Professor at Calvin College---until late this summer, when it became clear that God was calling me to teach at BCCS.
 I have coached track at BCCS for the past several years, as well as the South Christian middle school cross country team.
 I feel humbled and honored to serve the Lord in this capacity and hope I can help my students to see the beauty and wonder of the vastness of Christ's Kingdom and how AMAZING it is when another language unlocks a whole new world to you.

 I have been married for 25 years to my husband Glen VanderKooi.
-We have 4 children--a daughter Rebecca, who is attending Grand Rapids Community College, and three sons--Micah, a junior at South Christian, Caleb, a sophomore at SCHS, and Joseph, who is an 8th grader at BCCS.
+We have 4 children--a daughter Rebecca, who is attending Grand Rapids Community College, and three sons--Micah, a senior at South Christian, Caleb, a junior at SCHS, and Joseph, a freshman.

 My favorite passage of the Bible is Psalm 145.
 It celebrates the goodness and faithfulness of God in all circumstances.
 He is a loving and compassionate God, He hears our cries from the depths of our sorrow, and our praises when all is well.
 This Psalm has been a source of great encouragement to me throughout my life.